namahaz/reem-day/content/index.md

   order: 1
 ---

-# Reem.day
+# Reem.Day
+### In Khaled Nabhan's Words
 ## My Heart, My Two Eyes,
 ## The Soul Of My Soul…

-In November, 2023, an unnanounced Israeli airstrike hit the home where Khaleed Nabhan lived with his children and grandchildren.
-Lying beside their mom, 3 year old Reem Ali Badwan and 5 year old Tariq were trapped under rubble and succumbed to their injuries.
+On November 24th, 2023, an unnanounced Israeli airstrike hit the home where Khaleed Nabhan lived with his children and grandchildren.
+Lying beside their mom, siblings Reem Ali Badwan (aged 3) and Tarek (aged 5) were trapped under rubble and succumbed to their injuries.
 Reem's birthday was on December 23rd, a birthday she shared with her beloved grandfather.

 ### December 23rd marks Reem's Day of Remembrance For Children Of Wars.
 Please donate to children's aid groups.